pozharskyE/liveplotlib/README.md

 Used for optimizing the model parameters (weights and biases)

 - `val`/`valid` - validation subset <br>
 (aka Cross-Validation (cv) or DEVeleopment (dev) subset).
-Used for optimizing the hyperparameters of your model (for example: learning_rate or regularization term)
+Used for optimizing the hyperparameters of your model (for example: regularization term) and for diagnosing overfitting

 - `test` - test subset, used for testing how your model performs on new data